realpython/python-guide/docs/scenarios/admin.rst

 The Ansible playbook will ping all of the servers in the :file:`hosts.yml` file.
 You can also select groups of servers using Ansible.
 For more information about Ansible, read the `Ansible Docs <http://docs.ansible.com/>`_.
+`An Ansible tutorial <https://serversforhackers.com/an-ansible-tutorial/>`_ is also great and detailed introduction to getting started with Ansible.

 Chef